dgarske/ms-tpm-20-ref/docs/BuildSystems/Build.Linux.md

 ## Cross-Compiling for Big-Endian Architectures

-NOTE: These intructions are not optimized, they are the notes of one successful attempt at cross-compiling for ppc64.
+NOTE: These instructions are not optimized, they are the notes of one successful attempt at cross-compiling for ppc64.

 REMINDER: Set `BIG_ENDIAN_TPM` to `YES` in `TpmProfile_Common.h`!